 Industry, Controversy & Social Media...

 The equestrian world is evolving rapidly under the influence of social media.
-Platforms like Facebook and YouTube are reshaping the sport by providing transaprency and unpredicted visibiliy.
-Riders, trainers and equestrian brands are now able to reach vast audiences, sharing their journeys, tips, and even sponsorships.
+Platforms like Facebook and YouTube are reshaping the sport by providing transparency.
+Riders, trainers and equestrian brands are now able to reach vast audiences, sharing their journeys, tips and even sponsorships.
 However, this rise of equestrian influencers brings its own set of challenges.

-The pressure to perform while maintaining authenticity often leads to unrealistic portrayals of the sport, which can blur the line between genuine horsemanship and a curated image.
-Riders must carefully balance these expectations while staying true to their values.
-Significantly to those working within the equestrian industry, the feeling of constant pressure and fear remain apparent as brand image and reputation can be destroyed most significantly through negative word of mouth.
+The pressure to perform while maintaining authenticity often leads to unrealistic portrayals of the sport, blurring the line between genuine horsemanship and a fake image.
+Significantly to those working within the equestrian industry, the feeling of constant pressure and fear to remain apparent as brand image and reputation can be destroyed most significantly through negative word of mouth.

-I have previously worked in a horse riding role and also had the oppurtunity to become a brand ambasssador, however this does come with a sense of awareness of the social media platforms as the expansion of brand and awareness centralised from word of mouth and the use of social media platforms.
+I have previously worked in a horse riding role and also had the oppurtunity to become a brand ambasssador, however this does come with a sense of awareness of the power of social media and word of mouth.

-Controversies surround the industry, with issues like animal welfare and doping taking centre stage.
-High-performance competitions are under increasing scrutiny for their treatment of horses, with some practices sparking debates around ethical boundaries.
+Controversies surround the industry, with issues like animal welfare, sales and doping - taking centre stage.
+High-performance competitions and competitors are often a topic of discussion.

 It’s essential to address these issues with a balanced view, allowing readers to form their own opinions while staying informed about ongoing controversies.